EGagola/Sparta_Global_Weather_Project/README.md

 The search_list_input_for method drills down one level further into the list hash.
 It takes three arguments in the following order: integer, desired hash key, and the key to search for.
 It otherwise functions the same as above.

+The Date and time at which data is collected is retrieved and stored within two values.
+These are the dt (delta time) and dt_txt (delta time text).
+These values are converted and compared through the dt_txt_format_checker method.
+Each value which is correct is considered true.
+The amount of times this happens is stored inside the variable true_values.
+As four values are tested, true_values is expected to be 4 if the data is correct.

 ### The Tests

 Currently testing every feature of the hash returned from the API, to varying extents.

 ## Sixteen Day Service